timkanke/scutes/docs/DevelopmentEnvironment.md

 ## Code Style

 Application code style should generally conform to the guidelines in [PEP 8].
-The "pycodestyle" tool to check compliance with the guidelines can be run using:
+The "pycodestyle" tool checks for compliance with the guidelines.
+It can be ran using:

 ```zsh
 pycodestyle .